 The sequel was coming.

-After beating Neuqua Valley, 20-15, in the first game of the season, Lake Forest Harrier coach John Walker had a feeling the two teams would meet again.
+, Lake Forest Harrier coach John Walker had a feeling the two teams would meet again.

 Lake Forest prevailed again, this time with a bigger reward.
 The Harriers, a club team comprised of players from around Lake County including Lake Forest and Lake Bluff, posted a 33-25 victory over Neuqua Valley to capture the Illinois Youth Rugby Association Tier 2 State championship held Monday in Lemont.

 "The difference this time was we were all healthy and we've been more cohesive as a team over the last four to five games," Walker said.
 "You could see us really jell the last couple of games."

 Neuqua staked an early lead, and Lake Forest was hampered by playing a player short due to repeated penalties.
 The Harriers would finish the game a player short for nearly 30 minutes.